lucashuet93/botbuilder-proactivemessaging/typescript/README.md

 The connection string usually is generated one you choose you CosmosDB account, update the database and collection names if you used other names while setting up you CosmosDB account.

-Update the default function code to store the reference from the request to the `inputConversationReference` variable from the binding `context`:
+5. Update the default function code (in the [`index.ts`](./proactive-bot-fn/storeConversationReference/index.ts) file) to store the reference from the request to the `inputConversationReference` variable from the binding `context`:

 ```js
 const httpTrigger: AzureFunction = async function (context: Context, req: HttpRequest): Promise<void> {